 Field Plan and Kit:

-Before you leave the Island, your WoKA will meet you to debrief, collect the Wings on King Kit and copies of your bird lists.
-These will be used for the project records with copies given to the landowners.
-This meeting will be arranged at your first meeting at the airport.
+Before you leave the Island, our team will meet with you again to debrief, collect the Wings on King Kit and copies of your bird lists.
+This 'farewell' meeting will be arranged at your first meeting on your arrival.

 NOTE - Mobile Phones: